 Even as the JJCC confronts the persistent challenges of the juvenile justice landscape, we remain resolute in our commitment to identifying and implementing necessary changes and strategies.
 Our unwavering focus is on fortifying justice-involved families, safeguarding our community, and investing in the future of Imperial County's youth.
 At the heart of our success lies the invaluable collaboration of our partner agencies.
-Together, we form an intricate ecosystem of support, each entity playing a vital role in the collective pursuit of community well-being.
+Together, the Imperial County JJCC forms an intricate ecosystem of support, with each entity playing a vital role in the collective pursuit of our community's well-being.
 It is incumbent upon us to ensure the sustainability of these partnerships, advocating for the continued support and funding necessary to uphold our shared mission.